OUR TEAM

 Gnotobiotic Animal Care Tech (05/2022 - )

-As an Animal Care Tech in our gnotobiotic facility, Natalia’s primary responsibility is to maintain animal welfare and sterility.
-Gnotobiotic mice are born and raised in the complete absence of live microbes (axenic or germ-free), or with a known community of microorganisms.
-Natalia’s expertise with the closely regulated systems necessary to maintain these lines provides a unique resource for researchers in our lab and collaborators to investigate host-microbiome interactions in the context of infection and autoimmunity.
+Natalia’s expertise with the closely regulated systems necessary to maintain our gnotobiotic facility provides a unique resource for our lab and collaborators to investigate host-microbiome interactions in the context of infection and autoimmunity.
 Natalia is passionate about continuing education to guarantee the proper care and monitoring of these animals.

 ALUMNI